On this page

 - Why LUT?
 “Sustainability and corporate responsibility were my reasons to study here”

-- LUT School of Business and Management awarded an internationally acclaimed AACSB quality accreditation
+- LUT Business School awarded an internationally acclaimed AACSB quality accreditation

 How to promote corporate responsibility